kulotsystemstech/html-activity-02-guided/README.md

 ## HTML | Activity #2 (Guided): Attributes and Links
-In this activity, we will create a website with three pages:
+In this activity, we will create a simple **Portfolio Website** with three pages:

 #### Page 1: About Me
 ![about-me-page](assets/html-02--01-about-me-page.jpg)